 - 1. Homeworks will be available on the course web page.
 I will indicate in class and via email when I have posted a new homework.
 The due date of the homework will be stated on the homework.
 In order to receive a passing grade in the course, all three homeworks have to be handed in. - 2.
-Homeworks are due at the specified date in class (i.e. I will collect them at the end of class).
-Alternatively they have to be in my mailbox, McNeil 160, by 3:00pm on the same day.
-Late homework will not be accepted and you will not get any credit for late homeworks.
-If you cannot make it to class, please make prior arrangements for your homework to be delivered on time. - 3.
+Homework is due at the specified date in class (i.e. I will collect them at the end of class).
+Late homework will not be accepted and you will not get any credit for late homework.
+If you cannot make it to class, please make prior arrangements for your homework to be delivered on time in class by someone else. - 3.
 If you have complaints about the grading of a problem set, do the following: Within 1 week after the problem set was returned hand back to me your graded homework and a written statement explaining your complaint (i.e. stating which question you think was graded wrongly and why you think it was graded wrongly).
 I will then regrade the whole assignment.
 Note that there is no guarantee that, after the homework has been regraded, your score will be higher than before and it may be lower.
 A week after a problem set has been returned the scores cannot be changed anymore and no further complaints will be accepted.
-The same policy applies to complaints of the midterms as well. - 4.
-I encourage you to work in groups on the homeworks (but not the exams, of course).
+The same policy applies to complaints of the midterms as well.

+4. I encourage you to work in groups on the homeworks (but not the exams, of course).
 However, everybody has to hand in his/her own, uniquely written assignment.
 Two students that hand in identical assignments will receive half of the score each.
 Note that my exams will be similar to my problem sets, so you would hurt yourself by not working out the problems by yourself.